v4iv/theleakycauldronblog/src/content/articles/critical-analysis-union-budget-2025.md

   - guest author
   - finance
 ---
 The Union Budget 2025 presents a mix of ambitious reforms, fiscal prudence, and sector-specific incentives.
 While it introduces significant tax reliefs, infrastructure expansion, and targeted employment generation, there are concerns regarding fiscal consolidation, implementation challenges, and potential economic implications.
-Below is a critical evaluation of the budget’s major aspects.
+Let's take a look at the budget’s major aspects.

 ## Taxation & Fiscal Consolidation